-Alice Springs – known to locals as “The Alice” – is the beating heart of Australia’s Red Centre.
-It’s a great base for exploring the natural wonders of the Northern Territory’s outback as well as a fascinating spot to explore Australia’s Aboriginal culture.
+Welcome to Alice Springs!
+Known to locals as simply “Alice”, this small town is the beating heart of Australia’s Red Centre.
+A great base for exploring the natural wonders of the Northern Territory, Alice Springs is also a gateway to Australia’s Aboriginal culture.

-The area is known as Mparntwe to its original inhabitants, the Arrernte people, who have lived in the Central Australian desert in and around what is now Alice Springs for thousands of years.
-The name Alice Springs was given by surveyor William Whitfield Mills after Alice, Lady Todd, wife of the telegraph pioneer Sir Charles Todd.
+The area is known as ‘Mparntwe’ to its original inhabitants, the Arrernte people, who have lived in the Central Australian desert for thousands of years.
+The name of Alice Springs was given by surveyor William Whitfield Mills who named the town after Alice, Lady Todd, wife of the telegraph pioneer Sir Charles Todd.

 Olive Pink Botanic Garden Map

-Now head back to the city center where you can have a quick snack or a light lunch while you leisurely walk down Todd Street Mall, this lovely pedestrian walkway is the perfect spot for an afternoon stroll.
-Fancy some aboriginal art and culture?
-Take a look at all those colourful paintings, enter the art galleries and meet the indigenous artists.
-Be sure to visit the Yubu Napa Art Gallery, a special space featuring some of the top artists from Central Australia and the Top End, the artworks displayed will take your breath away!
+This lovely pedestrian walkway is the perfect spot for an afternoon stroll.
+Fancy some Aboriginal art and culture?
+You’re in the right place!
+Visit the art galleries along Todd Mall and get a chance to meet the indigenous artists.
+Be sure to visit the Yubu Napa Art Gallery, a special space featuring some of the top artists from Central Australia and the Top End – the artworks displayed will take your breath away!

 Hungry for more art?
 Head to the Araluen Arts Centre.
-The Araluen Cultural Precinct provides visitors with the opportunity to engage with performing art, discover the local identities that helped shape and develop Alice Springs, immerse themselves in the culture and heritage of Central Australia and learn about Indigenous dreaming and their connection to the land.
+The Araluen Cultural Precinct features an art gallery, the Central Australia Museum and a theatre space, a must-visit for every art lover in town.
+Here you’ll learn about the Indigenous dreaming and their connection to the land.

 Evening: End your day in Alice with a visit to the Telegraph Station and dinner at Jump Inn.